 What Historical Volatility Is Mathematically

-There are 3 parameters we need to set:
+There are three parameters we need to set:

 - The basic period (for which we calculate returns in the beginning) – often 1 day is used

-- How many periods enter the calculation (we’ll refer to this as n) – often 20 or 21 days (the number of trading days and therefore the number of basic periods in one month)
+- How many periods enter the calculation (we will refer to this as n) – often 20 or 21 days (the number of trading days and therefore the number of basic periods in one month)

 - How many periods there are in a year (this is used for annualizing volatility in the end)

-It is not as important whether you use 20 or 21 days, or 252 or 262 days.
-Much more important is that you use the same parameters consistently, so your results will be comparable.
+It is not that important whether you use 20 or 21 days, or 252 or 262 days.
+It is much more important to use the same parameters consistently, so your results are comparable.

-First we need to calculate the continuously compounded return of each period.
+The actual calculation starts with calculating the continuously compounded return for each period.
 In our case, we will calculate the day-to-day returns for each of the 21 days (our n=21):

 ln = natural log